 Most of you already know how important it is to include cod liver oil in our diet.
 We all need this superfood as it is one of the best sources of omega 3 fatty acids (EPA and DHA) and contains relatively high amounts of vitamin A and vitamin D — CLO boosts our immunity, works as an anti-inflammatory in our body, and improves our overall health!
 If you have any type of health concern, cod liver oil is an important supplement for you and also for anyone wishing to prevent future health issues.
 It protects against bone loss, cancer, depression, diabetic complications, heart disease, chronic pain, and so much more!
 (Source) We are rarely sick around here, but when we are, we always take a little extra CLO to give our immune system an extra bump.
-(Along with other superfoods like fermented vegetables and dairy kefir for the healthy probiotics, and of course, nourishing bone broth.)
+(Along with other superfoods like fermented vegetables and dairy kefir for the healthy probiotics, extra of these powerful probiotics, and of course, nourishing bone broth.
+See my 10 tips for immune system boosting here.)

 Why take it with butter or butter oil?